Travel details

 Travel story

-then let your wallet open up at the bazaar
+then let your wallet smile upward at the bazaar

 —

-In Cappadocia, enjoy a uniquely special stay with views of the fairy chimneys and valleys from a balloon and accommodation in a cave hotel.
-Through visits to underground cities and valley walks, experience the fusion of nature and history unique to this land.
-In the latter half, in Istanbul, visit mosques, palaces, and markets to encounter the charm of a city where Eastern and Western cultures intersect.
+In Cappadocia, enjoy a uniquely special stay with views of the fairy chimneys and valleys from a balloon and overnighting in a cave hotel.
+Experience the fusion of nature and history unique to this region through visits to underground cities and valley walks.
+In the latter part, explore Istanbul’s mosques, palaces, and markets to experience the city’s charm where Eastern and Western cultures intersect.

 Signature points

-Enjoy balloon experiences overlooking the fairy chimneys and valleys from above, and stay in cave hotels.
-From both the ground and the sky, you can fully enjoy the area's unique, fantastical landscapes.
+Enjoy a balloon experience that overlooks the fairy chimneys and valleys from above, and stay in a cave hotel.
+From both the ground and the sky, you can fully enjoy the region’s uniquely magical landscapes.

-Underground cities full of history and nature walks
+Underground cities and nature walks steeped in history

 Visit underground cities such as Kaymaklı and Derinkuyu that spread deep beneath the surface and learn about ancient ways of life and defensive ingenuity.
 On valley walks, explore churches and monastery ruins carved into the rock walls.

-Cultural heritage and urban charm to explore in Istanbul
+Cultural heritage and the charm of the city in Istanbul

-Visit historical buildings such as the Blue Mosque, Hagia Sophia, and Topkapi Palace.
-Enjoy strolling through the Grand Bazaar and Spice Bazaar, and experience the unique atmosphere where Eastern and Western cultures intersect.
+Visit historic buildings such as the Blue Mosque, Hagia Sophia, and Topkapi Palace.
+Enjoy strolling through the Grand Bazaar and Spice Bazaar, and experience the distinctive atmosphere where Eastern and Western cultures meet.

 Itinerary